-- to secure the most favourable arrangements for the entry of tourists into Belize; to encourage, by such measures as it may deem fit, the development of such amenities in Belize as may be calculated to enhance the attractiveness of Belize to tourists with special reference to entertainment, local culture, conservation of local flora and fauna, deep sea fishing, scuba diving and handicrafts; - to undertake such research, experiments and operations as may appear to it to be necessary to improve the basis of the tourist industry and to control and eliminate any undesirable factors that may affect the industry; - to foster an understanding within Belize of the importance and economic benefit of the tourist industry; - to encourage and promote training facilities for hotel staff; - to classify hotels according to the standard of amenities provided; - to make all such enquiries and to collect all such information as it may think necessary for the purpose of carrying out its duty; - to foster understanding within Belize of the importance of environmental protection and pollution control and the conservation of natural resources; - and generally to take all such other lawful measures as it may consider likely to assist it in carrying out most effectively the purposes of the Act (sec.
+- to develop all aspects of the tourist industry of Belize and to promote the efficiency of the industry; - to adopt all such measures, as it may deem fit, to advertise and publicize Belize as a tourist resort throughout the year; - to promote and secure such increased airline and shipping facilities as will tend to increase tourist traffic to Belize; - to secure the most favourable arrangements for the entry of tourists into Belize; - to encourage, by such measures as it may deem fit, the development of such amenities in Belize as may be calculated to enhance the attractiveness of Belize to tourists with special reference to entertainment, local culture, conservation of local flora and fauna, deep sea fishing, scuba diving and handicrafts; - to undertake such research, experiments and operations as may appear to it to be necessary to improve the basis of the tourist industry and to control and eliminate any undesirable factors that may affect the industry; - to foster an understanding within Belize of the importance and economic benefit of the tourist industry; to encourage and promote training facilities for hotel staff; - to classify hotels according to the standard of amenities provided; - to make all such enquiries and to collect all such information as it may think necessary for the purpose of carrying out its duty; - to foster understanding within Belize of the importance of environmental protection and pollution control and the conservation of natural resources; - and generally, to take all such other lawful measures as it may consider likely to assist it in carrying out most effectively the purposes of the Act (sec.
 11 (a) to (l)).

-Then there are the Belize Tourism Board (Tour Guide) Regulations which establishes the Tour Guide Committee to receive and review applications for [tour guide] licences; provide advisory and information services to licence holders; assist licence holders in any matters affecting the discharge of their functions; perform any other functions for the better carrying out of the provisions of the Regulations; and make recommendations to the Board for the recognition of local tour guide associations (reg.
+Then there are the Belize Tourism Board (Tour Guide) Regulations which establishes the Tour Guide Committee to receive and review applications for [tour guide] licenses; provide advisory and information services to license holders; assist license holders in any matters affecting the discharge of their functions; perform any other functions for the better carrying out of the provisions of the Regulations; and make recommendations to the Board for the recognition of local tour guide associations (reg.
 4).

 Similarly, there is the Belize Tourism Board (Tour Operators) Regulations which establishes a Tour Operators Committee (sec.
-3 (1) which has as its functions, receiving, considering and determining application for licences, providing advisory information and other related services to licence holders; assisting licence holders in any matters affecting the discharge of their functions; and performing any other functions for the better carrying out of the objects and purposes of the Regulations including but not limited to defining policy guidelines for the tour operators industry, setting and revising on a continuous basis the licencing criteria for tour operators and developing rules and regulations for the training of tour operators and other related activities (sec.
+3 (1) which has as its functions, receiving, considering and determining application for licenses, providing advisory information and other related services to license holders; assisting license holders in any matters affecting the discharge of their functions; and performing any other functions for the better carrying out of the objects and purposes of the Regulations including but not limited to defining policy guidelines for the tour operators industry, setting and revising on a continuous basis the licencing criteria for tour operators and developing rules and regulations for the training of tour operators and other related activities (sec.
 4).

 Finally, there are the Belize Tourism Board (Local Water Passenger and Water Sports Vessels) Regulations which establishes the Local Water Passenger Vessels and Local Watersports Vessels Committee (reg.
-4 (1) which has as its function, receiving, considering and determining applications for licences under the Regulations; providing advisory information and other related services to licence holders; assisting licence holders in any matters affecting the discharge of their functions; and performing any other functions for the better carrying out of the objects and purposes of these Regulations, including but not limited to defining policy guidelines for the operation of local water passenger vessels and local watersports vessels, and setting and revising on a continuous basis the licensing criteria for operators, and developing rules and regulations for the training of operators and other similar activities (reg.
+4 (1) which has as its function, receiving, considering and determining applications for licenses under the Regulations; providing advisory information and other related services to license holders; assisting license holders in any matters affecting the discharge of their functions; and performing any other functions for the better carrying out of the objects and purposes of these Regulations, including but not limited to defining policy guidelines for the operation of local water passenger vessels and local watersports vessels, and setting and revising on a continuous basis the licensing criteria for operators, and developing rules and regulations for the training of operators and other similar activities (reg.
 5).